 SNOMED CT authoring level 1 certification recognises your competence in performing basic SNOMED CT authoring tasks.
 To achieve this certification, you must pass an exam which tests your competence in authoring through a range of knowledge and skills-based activities.

 The authoring level 1 certification guide provides information about the process of achieving your authoring level 1 certification - from enrolling in the exam, to preparing for the exam, sitting the exam, and what to expect after the exam.

 Appropriately skilled terminology authors are needed to maintain the quality of SNOMED CT content, as it is updated and extended to support new clinical requirements.

-To ensure a high standard of consistency and quality, SNOMED International is developing a series of courses and certifications to train and certify authors.
+To ensure a high standard of consistency and quality, SNOMED International has developed a series of courses and certifications to train and certify authors.

 The diagram below shows the alternative pathways through SNOMED International authoring education.

 The SNOMED International authoring courses allow candidates to start developing the competencies required to become proficient authors.

 Each student who completes all mandatory components of an authoring course will receive a certificate of completion.
 Please note that this is not the same as an authoring certification.